ms/buildtogether.tech/delivery/index.md

 -   raster graphics (such as screen shots).

 Lots of tools exist that will handle these, but they all have their flaws.
-You can create your report as a set of wiki pages, but most wikis don't handle conflicts between concurrent authors, and wikis don't do equations or graphics any better than plain old HTML.
+You can create your report as a set of wiki pages or Google Docs, but they don't flag conflicts between concurrent authors.

 On the other end of the spectrum are WYSIWYG editors like Microsoft Word and OpenOffice.
 Unfortunately, these get in the way at least as much as they help: